Developer – Nintendo R&D 1

 Gameplay – 9/10

-Whilst Super Mario Land pretty much plays out like any other typical Mario game before it, and many other future Mario games afterwards, what stand out about Super Mario Land for me is its surprising level of challenge compared to that of previous instalments in the series.
-Though Super Mario Land is short, many level do require a bit of lateral thinking to get through I find.
-Even after over 20 years, there were parts of game that I struggled with when I played it to finalize my review.
+Whilst Super Mario Land pretty much plays out like any other typical Mario game before it, and other future Mario games afterward, what stands out about Super Mario Land for me is its surprising level of challenge compared to that of previous installments in the series.
+Though Super Mario Land is short, many levels do require a bit of lateral thinking to get through I find.
+Even after over 20 years, there were parts of the game that I struggled with when I played it to finalize my review.
 Another standout feature that came with Super Mario Land, which had never been seen before in any other Mario game before, and few since, is the rail-shooting aspect of gameplay.
-Inspired by Gunpei Yokoi’s Kid Icarus series, Super Mario Land presents players with the challenge of guiding Mario through level on either a place or in a submarine, with guns attached to them to shoot enemies along the way, which made for a very nice change of direction in terms of gameplay; one of many examples of Yokoi’s philosophy of lateral thinking with withered technology.
+Inspired by Gunpei Yokoi’s Kid Icarus series, Super Mario Land presents players with the challenge of guiding Mario through the level on either a place or in a submarine, with guns attached to them to shoot enemies along the way, which made for a very nice change of direction in terms of gameplay; one of many examples of Yokoi’s philosophy of lateral thinking with withered technology.

 Controls – 9.5/10